neondatabase/neon/docs/rfcs/014-storage-lsm.md

 files on S3.

 Currently, we create a lot of small files.
-That is mostly a problem with S3, because each GET/PUT operation is expensive.
-Currently, the files "archived" together into larger checkpoint files before they're uploaded to S3, but garbage collecting data from the archive files would be difficult and we have not implemented it.
+That is mostly a problem with S3, because each GET/PUT operation is expensive, and LIST operation only returns 1000 objects at a time, and isn't free either.
+Currently, the files are "archived" together into larger checkpoint files before they're uploaded to S3 to alleviate that problem, but garbage collecting data from the archive files would be difficult and we have not implemented it.
 This proposal addresses that problem.

 # Overview